Cornish flag

 Mind you, it is a small one, picked very unripe, I should imagine

-although the Devon top crimp is well shown
+although the Devon top crimp is well shown.

-Here's a bigger one .....
+Here's a bigger one, although not "curly-crimped" .....

 Ashburton, Devon pasty